dignicate/Dignicate.zero1-Android/README.md

 We do not mention:
 * Any of network interaction, detailed usage of libraries like Retrofit.
 Infrastructure such as fetching external data and sending them out of boundary, are all implemented by mock objects.
 * User interface and design concerns.
+* We do not use libraries such as Dagger, Room and Retrofit which are popular and officially encouraged.
+In terms especially of Dagger, we emphasize 'what is dependency injection (DI)' instead of 'how to use the DI containers'.
 * Detailed explanation of fundamental knowledge such as Kotlin / Java, Object orientation, MVVM and Dependency injection.

 ## Getting Started